benpro95/ProOS/README.md

 (plex) - Plex Media Server (access local music and videos over the internet)

 (config) - Proxmox Hypervisor (configuration for my home server)

-** The SSH keys for the Pi's are not included in the repo, a new private key must be generated and setup on the server at the location '.ssh/rpi.rsa' and the public key included at the location '/rpi/config/authorized_keys' this will be uploaded to the Pi the first time the login script is ran.
-The Pi must have root login over SSH enabled with password auth turned on at first.
-This will allow the login script to connect over the network to the Pi.
-Once the setup script is complete it will disable password auth root login and only allow the RSA key based login this is done to enhance security and allow for password-less configuration of each Pi project.

 ### by Ben Provenzano III